 The full array of impacts from transport infrastructure and traffic are rarely addressed in management plans for protected areas.
 In particular, impacts from road-kill and traffic disturbance are rarely mentioned as threats to protected areas, although previous studies have shown that such impacts may reduce population density of wildlife in large areas around transport infrastructure.
 The impacts from transport infrastructure are least acknowledged in southern and coastal regions, i.e. in the parts of the country where the predicted impacts are the largest.

 Implications for the management

 The impacts from roads and railways in Natura 2000 sites are concerning as this network of protected areas is a cornerstone for maintenance and restoration of biodiversity within the EU.

 Stronger emphasis in the management of Natura 2000 sites should be placed on the threats to wildlife conservation caused by transport infrastructure and traffic.
 Special attention should be paid to sites with a large overlap with the effect zone and sites hosting particularly vulnerable taxa or habitats.

 Infrastructure owners and managers need to make their best efforts to minimise and compensate for the negative impacts of roads and railways and associated traffic in SPAs and other protected areas.

-The subproject Infrastructure impacts on protected areas is reported in one report in Swedish and scientifically in an article in Nature Conservation 36:1-16 (2019).
+The subproject Infrastructure impacts on protected areas has resulted in one report in Swedish and one scientific article in Nature Conservation 36:1-16 (2019).